joseMarciano/full-cycle-admin-catalog/README.md

 - To learn about Kafka
 - To improve my knowledges in microservices
 - To learn about RabbitMq
+- Apply concepts about TDD and DDD
+- Apply clean architecture

 ## :wrench: Architecture fluxogram